Updated: Aug 15

 1. ALL cameras on (and mics if possible)

 We’re not all comfortable with this, I get that, so go with me for a second.
-I speak from experience when I say that it really does create a true virtual learning environment and eliminates so many limitations in connecting with the facilitator and the other participants.
+I speak from experience when I say that it really does create a true virtual learning environment and eliminates so many barriers in connecting with the facilitator and the other participants.
 People may need a little time to get used to it and I have so much feedback on how it ultimately helped towards creating a much more engaging and valuable experience for people.
 Simple and cost effective technology exists to do this, it’s simply not being used widely enough.
 At the very least, look for a webinar where you will be able to see your facilitator, rather than staring at the usual bland deck of slides (don't get me started on slides).

 2. Look for true facilitation